jaeungkim/turborepo-study/README.md

 **How does this work?**

-- Modern package managers like Yarn Berry and pnpm support multiple versions of the same internal package in a monorepo.
+- Modern package managers like Yarn Berry (with node_modules linker) and pnpm support multiple versions of the same internal package in a monorepo.
 - Each app's `package.json` specifies the version it wants.
 - The package manager links the correct version for each app, even if that means having multiple versions in the monorepo at once.